-Transport yourselves to a British pub with this beef and Guinness pie, packed with deep, satisfying flavour.
+This week, before TGIFood goes into festive hibernation until January, we’re revisiting the most popular recipes of the year.
+From April, here’s our Beef & Guinness pie.
+Transport yourselves to a British pub with this favourite packed with deep, satisfying flavour.
 I made it from the heart and from ‘palate memory’ from my time living in West Sussex.

 This recipe came out of one of those circumstantial situations where I’d made something that required a couple of tablespoons of Guinness and then thought, what do I do with the rest of it?
 Not given to drinking at breakfast time (nothing alcoholic passes before the “Boeing goes over” late afternoon, as our grannies and aunties used to say), but it needed to be used.